JUMPN Trading 1.7% Higher This Week (JST)

 - Kitty Inu (KITTY) traded down 2.2% against the dollar and now trades at $89.88 or 0.00329820 BTC.

-JUMPN was first traded on April 24th, 2022.
+JUMPN’s launch date was April 24th, 2022.
 JUMPN’s total supply is 99,999,999,899 tokens.
-The official message board for JUMPN is medium.com/@jumpnofficial.
 JUMPN’s official Twitter account is @jumpnofficial.
-The official website for JUMPN is jumpn.today.
+JUMPN’s official message board is medium.com/@jumpnofficial.
+JUMPN’s official website is jumpn.today.

-It is usually not possible to purchase alternative cryptocurrencies such as JUMPN directly using U.S. dollars.
-Investors seeking to trade JUMPN should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase JUMPN using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as JUMPN directly using US dollars.
+Investors seeking to trade JUMPN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy JUMPN using one of the exchanges listed above.

 Receive News & Updates for JUMPN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for JUMPN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.